-In this article we will present the results of the most recent excavations and will draw some conclusions that seem to us particularly important for a better understanding of the most ancient history of the Hurrians and of their presence in northern Syria, embodying a fully developed urban culture at a much earlier period than universally assumed.
+In this article, we will present the results of the most recent excavations and will draw some conclusions that seem to us particularly important in function of a better understanding of the most ancient history of the Hurrians and of their presence in northern Syria, embodying a fully developed urban culture at a much earlier period than universally assumed.
 It gives us special pleasure to be able to offer these considerations in honor of David Owen, a friend and colleague who has centered much of his attention on the very nature of Hurrian civilization and has been so warmly forthcoming with his knowledge and so supportive of our own work along these lines.

-1.2 History of the Research
+1.2 History of the research

-Excavations of Temple BA began on the first day of our first season, in 1984, and continued until 1987.
-It was surprising to find that the earliest phase, being very near the surface and the only one that could still be fully exposed, dated to late ED III.1 This has remained to-date the largest exposure of any structure at Tell
+Excavations of Temple BA began on the very first day of our first season, in 1984, and continued until 1987.
+Being very near the surface, it was surprising to find that the earliest phase, and the only one that could still be fully exposed, dated to late ED III.2 This has remained to-date the largest exposure of any structure at Tell Mozan belonging to this phase, which (termed Phase 1) has been applied also to the pre-palace remains.